stephn22/ELibrary/README.md

 # ELibrary

-Elibrary is an Express Web Application developed by [Stefano Crotti](https://github.com/stecrotti1) at the [Computer Science Institute](http://www.di.unipmn.it/) of the [University of Piemonte Orientale](http://www.uniupo.it/) as assessment for the *Web Programming Metodologies* course.
+Elibrary is an Express Web Application developed by [stecrotti1](https://github.com/stecrotti1) at the [Computer Science Institute](http://www.di.unipmn.it/) of the [University of Piemonte Orientale](http://www.uniupo.it/) as assessment for the *Web Programming Metodologies* course.

 #